-- Status of AMI deployment by customer class; - Miles of underground and overhead wires, possibly categorized by voltage; - Number and capacity of distribution substations; - Number and capacity of distribution transformers; - Monitoring and measurement capabilities on the distribution system, for example the percentage of substations and feeders for which the utility has real-time supervisory control and data acquisition (SCADA) capability; - Historical coincident and non-coincident peak loads on the distribution system; - Estimated or known distribution system line losses; - Amount of DG installed on the system (number of systems and nameplate capacity in kilowatts or kW) by generator types, noting geographic locations as needed for planning purposes; - Amount of distributed storage installed on the system (number of systems and ratings, measured in kilowatts and kilowatt-hours or kW and kWh); - Number of EVs in the service territory;
+- □ Status of AMI deployment by customer class; - □ Miles of underground and overhead wires, possibly categorized by voltage; - □ Number and capacity of distribution substations (possibly also noting the number of devices that contain SF6); - □ Number and capacity of distribution transformers (possibly also noting how many contain PCBs); - □ Monitoring and measurement capabilities on the distribution system, for example the percentage of substations and feeders for which the utility has real-time supervisory control and data acquisition (SCADA) capability; - □ Historical coincident and noncoincident peak loads on the distribution system;

-- Number and capacity of public EV charging stations; - Number and capabilities of any islandable microgrids; - Recent history of investment in demand side management (EE and DR) and results (energy and demand savings); - Recent history of distribution system investments (in dollars) categorized by reason for investment (e.g., replace failing equipment, increase capacity, etc.).
+- □ Estimated or known distribution system line losses; - □ Amount of DG installed on the system (number of systems and nameplate capacity in kilowatts or kW) by generator types, noting geographic locations as needed for planning purposes; - □ Amount and locations of distributed storage installed on the system (number of systems and ratings, measured in kilowatts and kilowatt-hours or kW and kWh); - □ Number of EVs in each region of the service territory; - □ Number, capacity, and locations of public and, where data are available, private EV-charging stations; - □ Number, capabilities, and locations of any islandable microgrids; - □ Recent history of investment in demand-side management (EE and DR) and results (energy and demand savings); and - □ Recent history of distribution system investments (in dollars) categorized by reason for investment (e.g., replace failing equipment, increase capacity, etc.).

 This characterization of the current system can be extremely detailed.
-Although utilities need to collect the detailed information, evaluate needs and options, run the models, and select preferred solutions, regulators should give clear guidance about the level of detail they expect to see included in the written IDP report.
+Although utilities need to collect the detailed information, evaluate needs and options, run the models and select preferred solutions, regulators can give clear guidance about the level of detail they expect to see included in the written IDP report.